puppetlabs/bolt/developer-docs/bolt-api-servers.md

 ## Running Bolt Server in a container
 *Recommended*

-From your checkout of bolt start the spec docker-compose to run puppet-server and some targets then run the top level compose to start bolt-server connected to that network.
+From your checkout of bolt, start the spec docker-compose to run puppet-server and some targets then run the top level compose to start bolt-server connected to that network.